SandyWyper/SWWS-JulieMossFineArt/content/blog/dummy-blog-post-1/index.md

 I first met my husband when we were both 12 when he knocked me off my roller skates cutting my knee, we started dating when we were 15.

-He was an avid reader and loved stories of adventure, i was a art student immerssed in the world of colour and gesture.
+He was an avid reader and loved stories of adventure, i was a art student immersed in the world of colour and gesture.

 Living in an industrial town in Lancashire we both loved exploring the open moorland yet dreamt of living by the sea.